bufbuild-ru/docs/docs/format/tutorial/index.md

 `buf format` rewrites Protobuf files according to an opinionated [style](../style/), so it has no configuration options.
 No need to waste time and energy deciding how `.proto` files ought to be formatted — the tool decides so you don't have to.

-In this tutorial, you'll learn how to solve some common formatting problems with `buf format`.
+In this quickstart, you'll learn how to solve some common formatting problems with `buf format`.

 ## Usage and examples